Lack of swimming lessons is a 'recipe for disaster'

 A spike in drownings paired with almost 50 per cent of parents not planning on enrolling their children in swimming lessons, were also findings of the report.

-The SWIMSAFER Report, commissioned by Swim Australia, found that 56 per cent of parents are not confident their child would be able to get themselves safely out of the water in an emergency.
+The SWIMSAFER Report found that 56 per cent of parents are not confident their child would be able to get themselves safely out of the water in an emergency.

 It found that not only are 43 per cent of children not enrolled in swimming lessons, but 45 per cent of parents have no intentions to enrol their children.

-Mr Ward told The New Daily he was frightened by the statistics around lack of confidence and lack of enrolments.
+Mr Ward told The New Daily he was frightened by the statistics, saying “this is a recipe for disaster”

-Mr Ward said drownings were up 15 per cent last year when compared to 2020, which is 24 per cent higher than the 10 year average.
+Mr Ward said drownings were up 15 per cent last year when compared to 2020.
+This is 24 per cent higher than the 10-year average.

 Mr Ward added that it’s likely these young children may never actually have the opportunity to learn how to swim, which he described as an “essential life skill”, if something is not done.